-The last full day in Singapore and how sad it is to be leaving this fantastic island country that I have grown so fond of over the last six days.
-With so much done already on this exhausting trip, there was still no time to waste, not on the last day, because it’s time the Singapore Dash.
+The last full day in Singapore, and how sad it is to be leaving this beautiful island country I had grown so fond of during the previous six days.
+With so much done already on this exhausting trip, there was still no time to waste, not on the last day, because it’s the time for the Singapore Dash.

 Day-six of Singapore Diaries, was a hectic day from morning to night, with plenty covered and plenty seen, it was what I call, the Singapore dash.